nickalie/go-webpbin/README.md

 ## libwebp distribution

-Under the hood library uses [official libwebp distribution](https://storage.googleapis.com/downloads.webmproject.org/releases/webp/index.html), so if you're going to use it on not supported platform (arm or alpine), you need to build libwebp from sources and set ```SKIP_DOWNLOAD=true```.
+Under the hood library uses [official libwebp distribution](https://storage.googleapis.com/downloads.webmproject.org/releases/webp/index.html), so if you're going to use it on not supported platform (arm or alpine), you need to build libwebp from sources and set ```SKIP_DOWNLOAD=true``` and  `VENDOR_PATH=/usr/local/bin/`.

 Snippet to build libweb on alpine: